 However, it’s worth noting that the Valsalva Maneuver isn’t suitable for everyone.
 It can significantly increase blood pressure, potentially causing dizziness or fainting, especially in those with cardiovascular issues.
 As always, consult a medical professional before incorporating new techniques into your training regimen.

 Another effective method of coordinating breath and movement in weightlifting is rhythmic breathing.
 This technique works well for repetitive lifts or exercises with a steady tempo, like bicep curls or bench press.
-With rhythmic breathing, you generally inhale during the eccentric phase when lowering the weights, and exhale during the concentric phase when lifting the weights.
+With rhythmic breathing, you generally inhale during the eccentric phase when lowering the weights, and exhale during the concentric training phase when lifting the weights.

 This approach can make lifting feel more natural and less strenuous, as it aligns with the body’s natural tendency to exhale under exertion and inhale during recovery.
 It also ensures a steady supply of oxygen to the muscles, helping to delay the onset of fatigue.